-The effectiveness of the routine risk communication to address dose adjustment or treatment discontinuation in case of hepatotoxicity, as described in section 4.2 and 4.4 of the SmPC, will be evaluated by assessing rate of dose adjustments or treatment discontinuations due to hepatoxicity, the rate of hepatobiliary adverse events occurring despite dose reduction or treatment discontinuation due to elevated liver enzymes, the rate of, and time to resolution of significant elevations of ALT, AST, GGT (≥3 times ULN) and/or bilirubin (> 2 times ULN) and/or hepatobiliary adverse drug reactions as well as the number of patients experiencing hepotobiliary adverse events after significant elevations of liver enzymes ALT, and/or AST, and/or GGT (≥3 times ULN) and/or bilirubin (>2 times ULN).
+The effectiveness of the routine risk communication to address dose adjustment or treatment discontinuation in case of hepatotoxicity, as described in section 4.2 and 4.4 of the SmPC, will be evaluated by assessing rate of dose adjustments or treatment discontinuations due to hepatoxicity, the rate of hepatobiliary adverse events occurring despite dose reduction or treatment discontinuation due to elevated liver enzymes, the rate of, and time to resolution of significant elevations of ALT, AST, GGT (\geq 3 times ULN) and/or bilirubin (> 2 times ULN) and/or hepatobiliary adverse events after significant elevations of liver enzymes ALT, and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN) and/or bilirubin (>2 times ULN) and/or bilirubin (>2 times ULN) and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN) and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN) and/or bilirubin (>2 times ULN) and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN) and/or bilirubin (>2 times ULN) and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN) and/or bilirubin (>2 times ULN) and/or AST, and/or GGT (\geq 3 times ULN) and/or bilirubin (>2 times ULN).

-Endpoints for the evaluation of effectiveness of risk minimization measurements for the important, identified risk "hepatotoxicity":

-- Evaluations of liver enzymes (i.e. ALT, AST, GGT), and bilirubin in routine clinical practice - Hepatobiliary adverse events after dose reduction or treatment discontinuation due to elevated liver enzymes - Dose reduction or treatment discontinuation due to hepatotoxicity - Liver enzymes (i.e. ALT, AST, GGT), and bilirubin after dose reduction or treatment discontinuation - Treatment-emergent hepatobiliary adverse drug reactions after dose reduction or treatment discontinuation - Number of patients with hepatobiliary adverse events after significant elevations of liver enzymes ALT, and/or AST, and/or GGT (≥3 times ULN) and/or bilirubin (>2 times ULN)
+- Endpoints for the evaluation of effectiveness of risk minimization measurements for the important, identified risk "hepatotoxicity": - Evaluations of liver enzymes (i.e. ALT, AST, GGT), and bilirubin in routine clinical practice - Hepatobiliary adverse events after dose reduction or treatment discontinuation due to elevated liver enzymes - Dose reduction or treatment discontinuation due to hepatotoxicity - Liver enzymes (i.e. ALT, AST, GGT), and bilirubin after dose reduction or treatment discontinuation - Treatment-emergent hepatobiliary adverse drug reactions after dose reduction or treatment discontinuation - Number of patients with hepatobiliary adverse events after significant elevations of liver enzymes ALT, and/or AST, and/or GGT (≥3 times ULN) and/or bilirubin (>2 times ULN)